-Welcome to This Date in Aviation History, getting you caught up on milestones, important historical events and people in aviation from April 1 through April 4.
+Welcome to This Date in Aviation History, getting of you caught up on milestones, important historical events and people in aviation from April 1 through April 3.

-April 1, 2001 – The Hainan Island incident.
-While operating approximately 70 miles from the Chinese island province of Hainan, a US Navy Lockheed EP-3E ARIES II reconnaissance aircraft was intercepted by two Shenyang J-8 fighters.
+April 1, 2001 – Chinese fighters force down a US Navy reconnaissance aircraft in what became known as the Hainan Island incident.
+While operating approximately 70 miles from the Chinese island province of Hainan, a US Navy Lockheed EP-3E Aries II reconnaissance aircraft was intercepted by two Shenyang J-8 fighters.
 One of the fighters collided with the American plane, resulting in the death of the Chinese pilot.
 After regaining control of the heavily damaged aircraft, pilot Lt.
 Shane Osborne ordered the destruction of sensitive data and surveillance equipment before making an emergency landing on Hainan Island.
-The American crew of 21 men and 3 women was held and interrogated for 10 days before being released, and the EP-3E was dismantled and flown off the island on a chartered Russian Antonov An-124.
-For his actions in saving the ARIES and its crew, Lt.
+The American crew of 21 men and 3 women was held and interrogated for 10 days before being released, and the Aries was dismantled and flown off the island on a chartered Russian Antonov An-124.
+For his actions in saving the aircraft and its crew, Lt.
 Osborne was awarded the Distinguished Flying Cross for “heroism and extraordinary achievement” in flight.
-(Lockheed photo)

 April 3, 1982 – The first flight of the Airbus A310, a medium- to long-range wide-body airliner and the second airliner built by Airbus Industrie to enter production.
 The A310 was developed as a smaller derivative of the Airbus A300 (initially designated the A300B10) at a time when airlines were showing interest in smaller airliners for shorter routes with fewer passengers.
-Still, the A310 has a greater range than its larger predecessor, and has become popular on many transatlantic routes.
+Still, the A310 has a greater range than its larger predecessor, and became popular on many transatlantic routes.
 The A310 has also been developed into a convertible freight version and an aerial tanker for the military.
-Produced between 1983-1998, a total of 255 have been built.
-(Photo by Laerent Errera via Wikimedia Commons)
+Produced between 1983-1998, a total of 255 have been built, and it remains in limited service today.

 April 3, 1933 – The US Navy airship USS Akron (ZRS-4) crashes into the Atlantic Ocean.
-Commissioned in October of 1931, the Akron was the world’s first purpose-built flying aircraft carrier and one of the largest airships ever built.
-After encountering severe weather off the coast of New Jersey, the Akron crashed into the sea, killing 73 of her 76 crew members, including Rear Admiral William A. Moffett, a leading proponent for the military applications of airships.
-The disaster caused the largest loss of life in any airship crash, and signaled the beginning of the end of the use of airships by the Navy.
-(US Navy photo)
+Commissioned in October of 1931, Akron was the world’s first purpose-built flying aircraft carrier and one of the largest airships ever built.
+After encountering severe weather off the coast of New Jersey, Akron crashed into the sea, killing 73 of her 76 crew members, including Rear Admiral William A. Moffett, a leading proponent for the military applications of airships.
+The disaster caused the largest loss of life for any airship crash, and signaled the beginning of the end of the use of airships by the Navy.

 April 3, 1933 – The first flight over Mt.
 Everest.
-Twenty years before the first successful ascent, Flight Lieutenant D.F.
-McIntyre and Douglas Douglas-Hamilton (Lord Clydesdale), along with two observers, piloted a Westland PV-6 and a Westland Wallace over the summit of the tallest mountain in the world.
+Twenty years before the first successful ascent of Mt.
+Everest, Flight Lieutenant D.F.
+McIntyre and Douglas Douglas-Hamilton (Lord Clydesdale), along with two observers, piloted a Westland PV-6 and a Westland Wallace over the summit of the tallest mountain in the world with just 100 feet of altitude to spare above the 29,029-foot summit.
 The aircraft had been modified with a supercharged Bristol Pegasus engine, an enclosed rear cockpit, cockpit heating, and oxygen for the crew.
-The mission was called the Houston-Mount Everest Flight Expedition in honor of its patron, Lady Houston, and the aircraft cleared the top of the 29,029-foot summit with just 100 feet to spare.
+The mission was called the Houston-Mount Everest Flight Expedition in honor of its patron, Lady Houston.
 The observers provided the first aerial survey of Everest and the surrounding area, and the flight emphasized the need for the development of pressurized aircraft.
-(National Geographic photo)